 Abstract

-The objective of this study is to find out how the pregnant female students perform at universities, do they perform badly or do they perform well according to university standards, other aims of this research is to find out whether these students perform any different from each other depending on their situational status (if they have any support system, if they have less credits taken in this semester), our research question is as follows : Does pregnancy influence the academic life of female students at universities in Palestine, this research will take the quantitative design and the data collection will be via questionnaire on paper and online, our participants will be from pregnant female students roughly be about 50-70 participants are from four different universities ( Beirzeit university based in Ramallah , Bethlehem university based in Bethlehem , Jerusalem – Abu Dis- university based in Jerusalem, the American University in Jenin) and the data from these participants will be collected in a time period of two weeks, to analyze this data we will use the statistical package for the social sciences SPSS the latest version
+The objective of this study is to find out how the pregnant female students perform at universities.
+Do they perform badly or do they perform well according to university standards?
+Other aims of this research is to find out whether these students perform any different from each other depending on their situational status (if they have any support system, if they have less credits taken in this semester).
+Our research question is as follows : Does pregnancy influence the academic life of female students at universities in Palestine?
+This research will be conducted using quantitative method and the data collection will be via questionnaire.
+Partcipants will be recruited through online.
+Our participants will be pregnant female university students roughly be about 50-70 participants are from four different universities ( Beirzeit university based in Ramallah , Bethlehem university based in Bethlehem , Jerusalem – Abu Dis- university based in Jerusalem, the American University in Jenin) and the data from these participants will be collected in a time period of two weeks.
+Data will be analysed by using the statistical package for the social sciences SPSS the latest version.